 So how does reflect on consumer purchasing decisions?

 For brands and marketers to understand how to use the pyramid they must understand how their product serves the consumer at each stage.
-Marketers will do well to understand what needs are important to each customer or groups of customers.
+Marketers will do well to understand what needs are important to each customer or group of customers.
 This is essential when persona building.

-A purchase of a non essential service such as fine dining may be better marketed to consumers in the self esteem stages.
+A purchase of a non-essential service such as fine dining may be better marketed to consumers in the self-esteem stages.

 Once we are satisfied with the first two stages, the desire to find true happiness occurs and we move quickly to the other stages.
-The reflects in willingness to embrace quality products, and even introduce luxury selections, being far more reflected of actual patterns, than those curly assuming money to spend reflects these stages, i.e the old socio-economic groups.
+The reflects in willingness to embrace quality products, and even introduce luxury selections, being far more reflected of actual patterns, than those curly assuming money to spend reflects these stages, i.e. the old socio-economic groups.

 Many brands that serve best at these later stages will benefit from ensuring their messaging speaks to these needs, but in a way that is empathetic to the current situation.
-We have already seen this occur as brands shift and pivot to meet these adapted needs amid coronavirus.
+We have already seen this occur as brands shift and pivot to meet these adapted needs amid the coronavirus.

-Self Esteem:- With more time on our hands our need for external validation is even more important.
-Some luxury brands may feel it isn’t a time to communicate – but actually now is the time to engage more.
+Self-Esteem:- With more time on our hands our need for external validation is even more important.
+Some luxury brands may feel it isn’t a time to communicate – but now is the time to engage more.
 Many luxury brands, instead of pushing sales are using digital platforms to engage with consumers.
 It is well documented that many luxury brands may lose sales during a crisis, they bounce back very quickly afterwards.